When a good decision is out of your reach

 One under-estimated effect of acute stress is poor decision-making.

 I’m not the only one.
 I also hear from clients who struggle to make good decisions when they are stressed, or who feel the burden of a past decision made under stress.
-Unfortunately, the problem becomes compounded by regret and criticism we often heap on ourselves afterwards when in fact, what is really called for is self-compassion.
+Unfortunately, the problem becomes compounded by the regret and criticism we often heap on ourselves afterwards when in fact, what is really called for is self-compassion.

 Because guess what?
 There’s a reason you weren’t thinking properly.